alexdenker/alexdenker.github.io/index.md

 layout: home
 ---

-Hey, my name is Alex and I am a PhD student at the University of Bremen.
+My name is Alexander Denker and I am a post doctoral research associate at the University College London.